chmb/school-projects/computational-geometry/README.md

 # Computational Geometry Project

-A program created using Python to compute the convex hull of a set of points using the gift wrapping and monotone chain algorithms.
+A program created using Python to give a visual simulation of the computation of the convex hull of a set of points using the gift wrapping and monotone chain algorithms.

 Tkinter was used to create the graphical user interface using which a user could specify how many random points existed in the set and which algorithm they wanted to simulate by clicking on one of the respective buttons.